CSCfi/csc-user-guide/docs/cloud/pouta/command-line-tools.md

 This command has the minimum amount of information for launching a functioning virtual machine.

+!!!
+Note
-**Note: Do not be alarmed by adminPass in the output from "openstack server create".
-This is not used when connecting only with SSH keys (the default on Pouta clouds).**
+    Do not be alarmed by adminPass in the output from "openstack server create".
+This is not used when connecting only with SSH keys (the default on Pouta clouds).

 ##### List instances